ragibson/manim-videos/black_scholes_derivation/README.md

 # black_scholes_derivation

-TODO: also want "title card" style animation at the beginning
 TODO: create frozen requirements.txt for final package versions used in the render

 The sequence of scenes here is: